Metaverse

 DoS

-A Denial of Service is a computer attack that aims to make a network or service inaccessible.
+A Denial of Service (DoS) is a cyber attack aimed at making a network or service unavailable, disrupting normal operations.

 DLT

-Distributed Ledger Technologies are technologies based on an immutable ledger of transactions, the control of which is distributed.
+Distributed Ledger Technologies (DLT) are based on a decentralised and immutable ledger of transactions, shared across a network.

 Decentralised

-It is said of a system governed by the consensus of its participants and without a central authority or hierarchy.
+A system is called Decentralised when it is governed by consensus among participants without a central authority or hierarchy.

 Cold Wallet